ripl-org/bolasso-example/README.md

 1. Perform a BOLASSO (Bach 2008): sample *N* bootstrap replicates from the data and fit a cross-validated LASSO model to each bootstrap replicate.
 2. Select the variables that have non-zero coefficients in *at least 90% of the BOLASSO models*.
-3. Fit a *simple linear regression* to the selected variables, which is called the post-BOLASSO model and describes the strongest consistent predictors.
+3. Fit a *simple linear regression* to the selected variables, which is called the post-LASSO model and describes the strongest consistent predictors.
 4. Create an ensemble model by *averaging the coefficients across the BOLASSO models*.
 This is analagous to a random forest in its use of bootstrap aggregation (e.g. "bagging"), except that the individual models that make up the forest are regularized linear models instead of decision trees.

 ## How to Run